elegant-scipy/elegant-scipy/markdown/ch6.markdown

 Trans = (Deginv @ Adj).T
 ```

-Normally, the pagerank score would simply be the first eigenvector of the
+Normally, the PageRank score would simply be the first eigenvector of the
 transition matrix.
 If we call the transition matrix $M$ and the vector of
-pagerank values $r$, we have:
+PageRank values $r$, we have:

 $$
 \boldsymbol{r} = M\boldsymbol{r}
 $$

 But the `np.seterr` call above is a clue that it's not quite
 so simple.
-The pagerank approach only works when the
+The PageRank approach only works when the
 transition matrix is a *column-stochastic* matrix, in which every
 column sums to 1.
 Additionally, every page must be reachable
 from every other page, even if the path to reach it is very long.